learn-co-curriculum/phase-3-active-record-migrations/README.md

 end
 ```

-Here we've added the `create_table` method, and passed the name of the table we want to create as a symbol.
+Here we've added the `create_table` method and passed the name of the table we want to create as a symbol.
 Pretty simple, right?
 Other methods we can use here are things like `remove_table`, `rename_table`, `remove_column`, `add_column` and others.
 See [this list](http://guides.rubyonrails.org/migrations.html#writing-a-migration) for more.

 No point in having a table that has no columns in it, so lets add a few: